MirelaGTulbure/gaec-lab/content/authors/varuntiwari/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Current Lab Members
+- Alumni
 ---

-My research work focuses on evaluating the impacts of floods on rice crops in Bangladesh.
-In the past, I have also worked as Remote Sensing and GIS analyst at International Center for Integrated Mountain development, Nepal.
-My research area includes the use of optical, Hyperspectral, SAR remote sensing for surface water and crop type mapping.
+Varun is currently a <a href='https://www.clarku.edu/centers/geospatial-analytics/people/varun-tiwari/'>postdoctoral fellow</a> at Clark University.
+His research work focuses on evaluating the impacts of floods on rice crops in Bangladesh.
+In the past, he has also worked as Remote Sensing and GIS analyst at International Center for Integrated Mountain development, Nepal.
+His research area includes the use of optical, Hyperspectral, SAR remote sensing for surface water and crop type mapping.